 Greek Farro Salad

-This greek farro salad is perfect for dinners or parties!
+Fresh and flavorful, this greek farro salad is perfect for dinner or parties!
 With crisp veggies, chewy farro and a dreamy greek salad inspired dressing, it’s a fun twist on the classic dish.
+Vegetarian with dairy free / vegan options.

 It’s my mission to get you to like farro as much as I do.